Tiger II: Design

 Henschel won the design contract, and all Tiger IIs were produced by the firm.
 Two turret designs were used in production vehicles.
 The initial design is often misleadingly called the "Porsche" turret due to the misbelief that it was designed by Porsche for their Tiger II prototype; in fact it was the initial Krupp design for both prototypes.
 This turret had a rounded front and steeply sloped sides, with a difficult-to-manufacture curved bulge on the turret's left side to accommodate the commander's cupola.
 Fifty early turrets were mounted to Henschel hulls and used in action.
 In December 1943 the more common "production" turret, sometimes erroneously called the "Henschel" turret, was simplified with a significantly thicker flat face (which eliminated the shot trap caused by the curved face of the earlier turret), and less-steeply sloped sides, which avoided the need for a bulge for the commander's cupola, and added additional room for ammunition storage.

-The angular front of the "production turret" designed by Krupp (erroneously called "Henschel turret") taken during Operation Panzerfaust in Budapest, 15 October 1944.
+The vertical front of the "production turret" designed by Krupp (erroneously called "Henschel turret") taken during Operation Panzerfaust in Budapest, 15 October 1944.
 The rough Zimmerit coating is evident, used to prevent magnetic mines from adhering to the tank's armour.

 The turrets were designed to mount the 8.8 cm KwK 43 L/71 gun.
-Combined with the Turmzielfernrohr 9d (German "turret telescopic sight") monocular sight by Leitz, which all but a few early Tiger IIs used, it was a very accurate and deadly weapon.
+Combined with the Turmzielfernrohr 9d (lit. 'turret telescopic sight') monocular sight by Leitz, which all but a few early Tiger IIs used, it was a very accurate and deadly weapon.
 During practice, the estimated probability of a first-round hit on a 2 m high, 2.5 m wide target was 100 percent at 1000 m, 95–97 percent at 1500 m and 85–87 percent at 2000 m, depending on ammunition type.
 Recorded combat performance was lower, but still over 80 percent at 1,000 m, in the 60s at 1,500 m and the 40s at 2,000 m.
-Penetration of armoured plate inclined at 30 degrees was 202 and 132 mm at 100 m and 2000 m respectively for the Panzergranate 39/43 projectile (PzGr – armour-piercing shell), and 238 and 153 mm for the PzGr.
+Penetration of armoured plate inclined at 30 degrees was 202 and 132 mm at 100 m and 2000 m respectively for the Panzergranate 39/43 projectile (PzGr, lit. 'armour-piercing shell'), and 238 and 153 mm for the PzGr.
 40/43 projectile between the same ranges.
-The Sprenggranate 43 (SpGr) high-explosive round was available for soft targets, or the Hohlgranate or Hohlgeschoss 39 (HlGr – HEAT or High-explosive anti-tank warhead) round, which had 90 mm penetration at any range, could be used as a dual-purpose munition against soft or armoured targets.
+The Sprenggranate 43 (SpGr) high-explosive round was available for soft targets, or the Hohlgranate or Hohlgeschoss 39 (HlGr, lit.
+'High-explosive anti-tank warhead') round, which had 90 mm penetration at any range, could be used as a dual-purpose munition against soft or armoured targets.